briancpark/csc766-project/DEVELOPMENT.md

 Note that upon rebooting the server, you will need to physically reauthenticate the Android device in order to login the shell and let MACE run models on the phone.

 ## RegNet Notes
 All that needs to be supported is convolutions with groups, or grouped convolutions.
+There are a total of 13 grouped convolutions in the RegNet model.

 To debug and ensure correctness, I have outputted all the information needed to replicate step by step on another deep learning framework or library.
 Note that all of the parameters are based on the assumption of batch size 1.
 They all have dialation of 1.
 They are all zero padded.
 Here are the nodes that are group convolutions in the ONNX model (Assume NCHW and IOHW formats):